meshal-alotaibi/Tic-tac-toe-game/ReadMe.md

 - [ ] show the round and count the winner
 - [ ] timer
 - [ ] the User can Select "X" or "O"

+## Describe how you solved for the winner :

+i create object for win conditions for every move will make player win the game . i start be doing for loop inside the win condition and Compared to gamestatus to check .